patrickfav/bcrypt/README.md

 ### Performance

 Compared to 2 other implementations in Java they all compare pretty well.
-Using the simple micro benchmark in this repo (see `BcryptMicroBenchmark`), I got the following results with a Intel Core i7-7700K:
+Using the simple micro benchmark in this repo (see `BcryptMicroBenchmark`), I got the following results with a Intel Core i7-7700K, Win 10, Java 8 (172):

 |              | cost 10  | cost 12   |